 Iron helps make healthy red blood cells that carry oxygen to all of the cells in your body.
-It is not absorbed well after bariatric surgery so you need to take an iron supplement after surgery.
+You may need to take iron.

 Low amounts of iron cause anemia, a weakened immune system and problems with your neurological system.
 Symptoms of anemia include looking pale, feeling weak, tired, dizzy and short of breath.